derekpedersen/kube-me-up/README.md

 It installs ingress, TLS automation, metrics, and a sample app with safe reruns and resume controls.

-I built and refined these base setups as a founding engineer, and they reflect the explicit trade-off and operational thinking expected at staff and principal scope.

 ## What You Get

 1. `ingress-nginx` for routing